openbmc/docs/contributing.md

 Coding style
 ------------

-Components of the OpenBMC sources should have consistent style.
-If source is coming from another project, we choose to follow the existing style of the upstream project.
+Components of the OpenBMC sources should have a consistent style.
+If the source is coming from another project, we choose to follow the existing style of the upstream project.
 Otherwise, conventions are chosen based on the language.